biemond/smartmeter/README.md

 Do a test
 ---------

-Install a terminal program and it should give an output like this
+Install a terminal program and it should give you an output like this

     sudo apt-get install cu minicom
     cu -l /dev/ttyUSB0 -s 9600 --parity=none